jsherman212/armadillo/README.md

 # armadillo

-Armadillo is a work in progress ARM64 disassembler.
-Once finished, it will be integrated with https://github.com/jsherman212/iosdbg
+Armadillo is an ARM64/ARMv8 disassembler.